clinical-genomics-uppsala/poppy_uppsala/docs/intro.md

 # Introduction

 An introduction to poppy-uppsala.
-Bioinformatics for the analysis panel of genes Twist Myeloid.
+Bioinformatics for the analysis of samples against the panel of genes Twist Myeloid "TE-96463385_hg38".

 ## The Twist Myeloid gene panel
 The **Twist Myeloid gene panel** is a gDNA target capture panel for comprehensive genomic profiling of leukemias.